 About the Series

-A relevant, fun, and compelling show about exhibiting the ways in which humans tackle the archive.
+A relevant, compelling show about exhibiting the ways in which humans tackle the archive.
 Curated by Keaton Fox.

 About the Artists

 Kevin Arrow is a multifaceted artist living and working in Miami, Florida.
 His work has been widely exhibited in South Florida since the mid 1980s.
 His work takes on various forms including, drawing, painting, film, audio and web based projects, merging his interest in obsolete media, archival tendencies, the ephemeral object and humor.
 Through his work he is continually seeking to find the sublime within the mundane, and the mundane within the sublime experience, in addition to investigating the interchangeability of both.
 Arrow is a recipient of an Andy Warhol Foundation for the Arts and Cannonball Wave-maker grant for establishing Obsolete Media Miami.
 O.M.M.
 (Obsolete Media Miami) is an experimental art project, a picture and moving image archive and resource for artists, designers, filmmakers, poets and musicians.

 Pierre Chaumont is a conceptual art from Montreal, Canada.
 His artworks were shown in UnitedStates, China, Japan, Korea, Greece, Slovenia and Canada.
 More specifically, he recently finished aresidency at the MASS MoCA and had a solo show at the CICA Museum in South Korea, alongpresenting his works in several biennials around the world.
 He is part of the collection of the Museum of Contemporary Art in Laurentians, The Museum of Art in Lendava, Slovenia, the Loto-QuebecCollection, the New Ark Library collection and in many private collections.